CPQ and Quote-to-Cash — A Five-Minute Overview

-Today’s marketplace offers abundance of products and services for Quote-to-Cash (QTC or QTC) and Configure, Price, Quote (CPQ).
+Today’s marketplace offers a wide range of products and services designed for Quote-to-Cash (QTC or Q2C) and Configure, Price, Quote (CPQ) processes.

 CPQ vs. QTC

 CPQ stands for configure, price, quote.
-The goal of CPQ is to enable quick, easy, efficient and error-free quote generation.
-This is to accelerate the sales process and let salespeople focus on selling rather than the minutia of quote preparation (read more on Wikipedia).
+Its primary purpose is to streamline and automate the process of generating accurate, error-free quotes quickly and efficiently.
+By simplifying this task, CPQ enables sales teams to focus on selling rather than getting bogged down in the details of quote preparation (read more on Wikipedia).

 While CPQ is usually associated and implemented within CRM systems, this does not have to be the case.